ELELAB/URNF1_FF_publication/README.md

 -C57D.plumed2: corresponding input files for plumed2

+NB1. the original mdp files were set for 1000 ns but we collected 550 ns per analysis, as explained in the article.
-NB. .xtc trajectories file are too big to be shared in this repository but they are available upon request.
+NB2. .xtc trajectories file are too big to be shared in this repository but they are available upon request.